oozie/pyhumod/docs/EventHandling.rst

-Event handling / responding to events
+Event handling & responding to events
 =====================================
 Event handling functionality helps you interact with your modem: respond to RSSI change, new message delivery, incoming call flow report and more.

-To follow the rest of the examples you have to create an instance of a Modem class:
+To follow the rest of the examples you have to create an instance of a ``Modem`` class:

 .. code:: python